 Once charged, an electric car is, theoretically, producing no emissions.
 A report by scientists from the universities of Exeter, Nijmegen and Cambridge found that, in 95 percent of the world, driving an electric car is better for the environment than a conventional petrol car.

-It also found that lifetime emissions from electric cars are up to 70 percent lower in countries where electricity is sourced from renewable and nuclear energy.
+It also found that lifetime emissions from electric cars are up to 70 percent lower in countries where electricity is generated from nuclear energy or renewable sources such as wind turbines or solar panels.

 That’s not the end of the story.
 A report by The Guardian highlighted that ‘enormous amounts of fossil fuels’ are used to produce batteries, ‘offsetting the supposed emissions reduction’.